AndreaYoss/WGAN-Implementation/README.md

 A Discriminative model models the decision boundary between the classes.
 A Generative Model explicitly models the actual distribution of each class.
 While both models predict the conditional probability, they learn different probabilities in order to do so.
 A Discriminative model directly learns the conditional probability distribution; on the other hand, a Generative Model learns the joint probability distribution p(x,y), and then ultimately predicting the conditional probability using Bayes Rule.

 Generative models can create new instances of data from a dataset, while discriminative models actually “discriminate” between classes in a dataset.
-An example of how these models compare: While a discriminator will be able to learn to tell the difference between the number 7 and the number 9 in the classic MNIST, a generative model will learn the attributes associated with the numbers.
+An example of how these models compare: While a discriminator will be able to learn to tell the difference between the number 7 and the number 9 in the classic MNIST dataset, a generative model will learn the attributes associated with the numbers.

 ### Generative Adversarial Networks (GANs)